pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 It is far better to share logic via simple methods on your ``ReducerProtocol`` conformance.
-The helper methods can take `inout State` as an argument if it needs to make mutations, and it can return an `Effect<Action, Never>`.
+The helper methods can take `inout State` as an argument if it needs to make mutations, and it can return an `EffectOf<Action>`.
 This allows you to share logic without incurring the cost of sending needless actions.

 For example, suppose that there are 3 UI components in your feature such that when any is changed